 When A calls B, this is two distinct dialogs since Unified Communication Manager is a B2BUA.
 In this example, A is the initiator of the dialog between A and Unified Communication Manager.
 On the other hand, Unified Communication Manager is the initiator of the dialog between Unified Communication Manager and B. The negotiation works based on who initiates the dialog and who is the sender versus receiver of the data.
 In our example, A and B are receivers and Unified Communication Manager is the sender of conference roster updates.
-Figure 1-2 shows how Send-Info and Recv-Info headers are used in this example to negotiate usage of INFO conference package.
+Figure 2: Negotiation of Conference INFO Package, on page 35 shows how Send-Info and Recv-Info headers are used in this example to negotiate usage of INFO conference package.
 If an endpoint doesn't include the header, Recv-Info: conference, then Unified Communication Manager will not send INFO messages with the conference package if the call is later connected to a conference.